Disavie/texteditor/README.md

 NOW IS PROPERLY SPAM PROOF <br />
-there is still some weirdness in the get_curs_pos function where spamming can cause the cursor to fall behind <br /> color support there is also weirdness with rightside horizontal scrolling
+there is still some weirdness in the get_curs_pos function where spamming can cause the cursor to fall behind <br /> color support <br />
+there is also weirdness with rightside horizontal scrolling <br />

+horizontal scrolling is 100% working now <br />
+afaik the line snapping is working perfectly too <br />

 .